nikitavoloboev/data/docs/programming-languages/javascript/js-libraries/react/react-hooks.md

 - [useSvelteStore](https://github.com/Crisfole/react-use-svelte-store) - Use svelte stores in react with hooks.
 - [useUndoable](https://github.com/Infinium8/useUndoable) - React hook for undo/redo functionality.
 - [useCookie](https://github.com/tylerwolff/useCookie) - React hook for managing cookies with no dependencies.
+- [use-clamp-text](https://github.com/drenther/use-clamp-text) - React hook to clamp multiline text to a given height in a responsive way and with extreme flexibility.

 ## Code